Tessarium – a tile editor for pixel art worlds

 Key Concepts

-Tessarium combines direct-on-canvas drawing with linked tiles, providing an all in one solution for creating pixel art levels:
+Tessarium combines direct-on-canvas drawing with indexed tiles, providing an all in one solution for creating pixel art levels:

 - Edit a tile once, and every instance updates across your level